dillionmegida/gatsby-starter-all-content/README.md

     - ...and so on
 ```

-You can add as many contents in the `content` array.
+You can add as many content in the `content` array.

 ### Adding new platforms